QuantVI/rsk_dash_int_ana/readme.md

 <hr>

 D. Quantitative Risk Analysis and Management
-  - Last (ignore the macine learning extras) but not least.
+  - Last (ignore the machine learning extras) but not least.
   - This is what we're trying to build for
   - Alpha, Beta, Smart Beta, Tracking Error, etc <-- when are these used in concert with one another?
-    - clealry these are portfolio metrics, but for what type(s) or portfolio(s)?
+    - clearly these are portfolio metrics, but for what type(s) or portfolio(s)?
-    - When is portfolio management used instead of risk manangement?
+    - When is portfolio management used instead of risk management?
-    - When would we care about tracking error (Port Man), instead of vol VaE and ES (Risk Man)?
+    - When would we care about tracking error (Port Man), instead of vol VaR and ES (Risk Man)?
   - FRTB
-    - what are your risk-facotrs and exposures?
+    - what are your risk-factors and exposures?
     - How do you measure them?
     - How are they quantified?
     - Are you passing modellability and liquidity tests?
     - What are your trading versus banking? i.e. short-term vs holdings
   - You need a pricer.
-    - Price vechile assets based on???
+    - Price vehicle assets based on???
-    - Price equities, derivatives, etc
+    - Price equities, derivatives, etc.
       - what models will you use?
       - will you model all of your risk factors? volatility, rate, underlying, volume?
     - Sensitivity and Sensitivity Analysis
     - Scenario Analysis - essentially stress-testing

 <hr>

-** Extra **
+**Extra**

-1. Where can you incorporate Machine Leaning and Neural Networs into this?
+1. Where can you incorporate Machine Leaning and Neural Networks into this?
 1. Could a transformer model be explored and used here in anyway?
-1. What about fourier wave transformation for input data?
+1. What about Fourier wave transformation for input data?
-1. If there is a way to include this a multi-step prediciton model woul dbe best
+1. If there is a way to include this a multi-step prediction model would be best
-- that is, when you run the preduciton _once_ you get multiple time-steps ahead predicted
+- that is, when you run the prediction _once_ you get multiple time-steps ahead predicted
-- alternatively, you feed in a series and gt out a series (fixed length or otherwise)
+- alternatively, you feed in a series and get out a series (fixed length or otherwise)